OpenCodeList Specification¶

 A JSON string in

-format specifying the publication date of this document. publisher
+date-timeformat specifying the publication date of this document. publisher-

 An

-object containing information about the organisation responsible for publishing and/or maintaining the document. validFrom
+publisherobject containing information about the organisation responsible for publishing and/or maintaining the document. validFrom-

 A JSON string in

-format specifying the date from which this document is valid. validTo
+date-timeformat specifying the date from which this document is valid. validTo-

 A JSON string in

-format specifying the date until which this document is valid. canonicalUri
+date-timeformat specifying the date until which this document is valid. canonicalUri-

 A JSON string in

-format.
-This URI uniquely identifies all versions (collectively) of this document. canonicalVersionUri
+uriformat.
+This URI uniquely identifies all versions (collectively) of this document.
+This property is REQUIRED. canonicalVersionUri-

 A JSON string in

-format.
+uriformat.
 This URI uniquely identifies a specific version of this document.
-This property is REQUIRED. locationUrls
+This property is REQUIRED. locationUrls-

 A JSON array of JSON strings in

-format.
-These URIs are the suggested retrieval locations for this document in the OpenCodeList format. alternateLanguageLocations
+uriformat.
+These URIs are the suggested retrieval locations for this document in the OpenCodeList format. alternateLanguageLocations-

 A JSON array of

-objects listing translated versions of this OpenCodeList document and their suggested locations. alternateFormatLocations
+localizedUriobjects listing translated versions of this OpenCodeList document and their suggested locations. alternateFormatLocations-

 A JSON array of